thenumbernine/lua-gui/README.md

 You'd be better off just using imgui or glfw or librocket or something else.
 I use cimgui for all my own GUI needs.
-I think I only use this for its 'mouse' and 'font' classes.

 ### Dependencies: